kunalkhirwar/python-api-challenge/README.md

 To succeed on this deliverable of the assignment, I did the following steps:

-1. Created a map that displays a point for every city in the '*city_data_df*' DataFrame as shown in the following image.
-The size of the point should be the humidity in each city.
+1. Created a map that displays a point for every city in the '*city_data_df*' DataFrame The size of the point was the humidity in each city.
+2. Narrowed down the '*city_data_df*' DataFrame to find my ideal weather condition.
+For example:
+    - A max temperature lower than 27 degrees but higher than 21
+    - Wind speed less than 4.5 m/s
+    - Zero cloudiness